Garrison Forest School: History

 Garrison Forest was established by Mary Moncrieffe Livingston (1869-1956), the head of a day school in Kingston, New York, in 1910.
 She had previously visited Baltimore to visit her sister and brother-in-law and was invited by the community to start a co-ed school.
 The school she set up was located in a house off of Reisterstown Road in the Green Spring Valley Historic District.
 At its start, the primary school was co-ed while high school was for female students only.
 Within two years of opening, Livingston purchased an additional 9 acre of land and expanded the school's facilities, including the addition of a stable.
 By 1916, the school had 40 students total; in 1920, five students graduated from GFS.

 Livingston served as the first headmistress from the school's inception until her retirement in 1929.
 She was followed by co-headmistresses Jean Marshall and Nancy Offutt, who started the school's riding program and oversaw the school until 1960.
 They were replaced by Archibald Montgomery IV, the first headmaster.
 In 1961, the school grounds had expanded to 85 acres, with two gymnasiums and two dormitories among the buildings.
 At this time, there were 300 students between ages 10 and 18 and the school had about 1,000 alumni.
 Montgomery was replaced in 1968 by Lawrence Hlavacek.
 Under Hlavacek, the school bought a 142 acre farm near Butler with the intention of developing it into a new campus, but eventually sold the site and returned to developing the existing campus.
 At this time, they were also discussing merging with St. Timothy's School and McDonogh School, but instead decided to merge with the nearby Valley School, a co-ed PK to sixth grade school, in 1975.
 By the time Hlavacek retired in 1978, the school enrollment was up to 407, 75 of which were boarders.

 Aggie Underwood served as headmistress from 1978-1989; Alexander Uhle was interim headmaster from 1989-1990; and Midge Bowman held this role from 1990-1994.
 She was succeeded by G. Peter O'Neill, Jr., who began as an interim head before taking on the position permanently.
 O'Neill oversaw major campus expansion and established an academic partnership with Johns Hopkins University.
 GFS reached an all-time high enrollment of 596 students under him in 1999.
 He retired in 2014, making him the second-longest serving school head at 20 years, with Marshall and Offutt having worked 31.
 He was replaced by Kimberly Roberts (2014-2017).
-Next was interim head Lila Boyce Lohr (2017-2018), who graduated from GFS in 1963, followed by current headmaster Christopher Hughes (2018-present).
+Next was interim head Lila Boyce Lohr (2017-2018), who graduated from GFS in 1963, followed by Christopher Hughes (2018–2025), and succeeded by interim head Ann Teaff (2025–present).
 In 2019, an anonymous donor gave $5 million to the school, the largest donation in GFS history.
 The donation was used to renovate the main Upper School Building and library and to construct a new dormitory.
 As of the 2021/2022 academic year, 555 students were enrolled.